lformella/xdcc-grabscher/README.md

 > ht\*p:// *your-own-host:5556* / api / __615d86bb-f867-47c1-a860-ac24e09e976c__ / parseXdccLink / __irc.test.net__ / __servername__ / __channel__ / __bot__ / __1__ / __filename__ /

 The api id has to be entered after the __/api/__ path segment.
 After that is the method you want to call, for example __/parseXdccLink/__.
 Finally you have to add the data you want to pass to method (must be a valid xdcc link in our example).
-Currently api methods can return the following json encoded results:
+Currently api methods can return the following JSON encoded results:

 * __{"ReturnValue":-1}__ - api key is invalid or disabled
 * __{"ReturnValue":0}__ - there was an error calling the method
 * __{"ReturnValue":1}__ - everything is fine

+## Shutdown XG gracefully

+If you want to shutdown XG, just create a file named __shutdown__ in your user folder.
+XG uses an internal routine which looks for this file and safely closes all connections, files and databases.
+Manually killing the XG process is a bad idea.
+Temporary files are be recovered upon restart, but the SQLite database might be broken if it is killed during a SQL transaction.

 # Upgrading XG